GabrielZuany/Bidimensional-Array-Manipulation/README.md

 ## *Convolution*

-Here is a mathematician's domain.
+*"Here is a mathematician's domain.
 Most of filters are using convolution matrix.
-With the Convolution Matrix filter, if the fancy takes you, you can build a custom filter.
+With the Convolution Matrix filter, if the fancy takes you, you can build a custom filter.*

-What is a convolution matrix?
+*What is a convolution matrix?
 It's possible to get a rough idea of it without using mathematical tools that only a few ones know.
-Convolution is the treatment of a matrix by another one which is called “kernel”.
+Convolution is the treatment of a matrix by another one which is called 'kernel'.*

-The Convolution Matrix filter uses a first matrix which is the Image to be treated.
+*The Convolution Matrix filter uses a first matrix which is the Image to be treated.
 The image is a bi-dimensional collection of pixels in rectangular coordinates.
-The used kernel depends on the effect you want.
+The used kernel depends on the effect you want."*

 [Source: docs.gimp](https://docs.gimp.org/2.8/en/plug-in-convmatrix.html)